Enable Two-Factor Authentication in Neevcloud Account

 **Two-factor authentication (2FA)** adds an extra layer of security to your Ubuntu system by requiring two forms of identification before granting access.
 In addition to the usual username and password, 2FA requires an additional piece of information, such as a one-time password (OTP) generated by an authenticator app.

-First, download the Google Authenticator app on your mobile device.
+First, install a TOTP authenticator app on your mobile device.

-Here are some methods to enable two-factor authentication (2FA).
+Here is a method to enable two-factor authentication (2FA).

 Navigate to the NeevCloud dashboard and select the 'Account' section.